nickbabcock/sff.life/content/blog/how-to-undervolt-ryzen-cpu/index.md

 Feel free to swap components out for alternatives, but I'd like to stress two things:

 - A benchmark that provides a multi-threaded and single threaded score.
 Undervolting may effect one more than the other and we need to capture that.
 - The use of an external measurement tool (like the Kill a Watt).
-Undervolting can cause hardware sensor misreporting, which has tripped up even seasoned SFF enthusiast [Optimum Tech](https://www.youtube.com/watch?v=2wM3obN2pAE) ([Gamers Nexus's response](https://www.gamersnexus.net/guides/3494-amd-ryzen-3000-undervolting-offset-override)).
+Undervolting can cause hardware sensor misreporting, which has tripped up even seasoned SFF enthusiast [Optimum Tech](https://www.youtube.com/watch?v=2wM3obN2pAE) (see [Gamers Nexus's response](https://www.gamersnexus.net/guides/3494-amd-ryzen-3000-undervolting-offset-override)).
 So if we arm ourselves with multiple tools, we can do a sanity check to make sure everything lines up.

 ## Important HWiNFO sensors